-Appointments to visit pets for adoption outside of these hours or those who are in foster care are always welcome.
+Appointments to pick up pets for Foster2Adopt outside of these hours or those who are in foster care are always welcome.

 Please email email@example.com for more information, to book an appointment or to make sure a volunteer is available on the weekends.